-- A. Check for cause of problem.

-- 1. Temporary extra load in truck.

-- 2. Support Frame improperly assembled.

-- 3. Weakening truck springs.

-- B. Adjust Cartridge

-- Shims can be added or subtracted under the Lower Truck Brackets to adjust the levelness of the Cartridge.
-Each 13mm [1/2"] thick shim will raise or lower the rear end of the Cartridge approximately 50mm [2"].
-6mm [1/4"] thick shims are also supplied.
-Height is adjusted up or down by using the attachment holes in the Support Frame.
-The correct final position the Cartridge should be 305mm ± 25mm [12" ± 1"] above the ground at all points.
+1. Shims can be added or subtracted under the Lower Truck Brackets to adjust the levelness of the Cartridge.
+Each 13 mm [1/2"] thick shim will raise or lower the rear end of the Cartridge approximately 50 mm [2"].
+6 mm [1/4"] thick shims are also supplied.
+Additional adjustment can be achieved by using the alternate holes in the lower leg of the Support Frame.
+Height is adjusted up or down by using the upper attachment holes in the Support Frame.
+The correct final position of the Cartridge is 305 mm ±25 mm [12" ± 1"] above the ground at all points.